 1.- Periodic evaluation of exercises 2.- Evaluation through two objective tests (one in January and another in May-June) in which the student demonstrates his understanding of the theoretical concepts and the ability to analyze and solve practical problems.
 2.1.- The first objective test (partial exam in January) eliminates contents to the approved students 2.2.- For those students who have passed the first objective test, the second objective test (May-June) will deal with the contents not included in the first partial.
 2.3.- For those students who have not passed the first objective test, the second objective test (May-June) will deal with the contents of the whole subject (final exam).
-2.4.- The objective tests must be overcome with 50% of its maximum rating (5 out of 10).
+2.4. - The objective tests must be overcome with 40% of its maximum rating (4 out of 10).
+However, the course will only be passed if the students have obtained at least a 5 out of 10 in all the evaluation tests.